MicrosoftDocs/well-architected/well-architected/devops/principles.md

 In addition, customer data is critical to understanding the health of a workload and whether the service is meeting the business goals.

+> [!IMPORTANT]
+> The Health Modeling section of [Azure Mission-Critical](/azure/architecture/framework/mission-critical/mission-critical-health-modeling) contains further in-depth guidance and examples on how to build a proper health model for a given workload.

 ## Rehearse recovery and practice failure

 Rehearse recovery and practice failure using the following methods: